Big-Life-Lab/PHES-ODM/roadmap.md

-# Roadmap
+# Work-in-progress and roadmap

-The [ODM Steering Group](https://github.com/Big-Life-Lab/covid-19-wastewater/wiki#canadian-wastewater-based-epidemiology-data-steering-group) or Working Groups have identified the following features and tools for development.

 See the [Roadmap](https://github.com/Big-Life-Lab/covid-19-wastewater/projects/3?add_cards_query=is%3Aopen) project for progress on the roadmap.
 Add new items or discuss on the discussion [thread](https://github.com/Big-Life-Lab/covid-19-wastewater/discussions/108).
 Issues with "future" tag are discussed for addition to the roadmap.

-There are two scoping documents that support the development of the roadmap.
-Feel free to made suggestions to these documents.
-- [Project Scope Statement for the ODM](https://docs.google.com/document/d/1QPSTi3zdY5eUQ62eOxSDMVyJBiKa2HEzKHEAnBzpRYA/edit) - Work has begun on the inital milestones.
+  [Project Scope Statement for the ODM](https://docs.google.com/document/d/1QPSTi3zdY5eUQ62eOxSDMVyJBiKa2HEzKHEAnBzpRYA/edit) - The scoping document to support the roadmap and version 2.
-- [Project Scope Statement for the COWSD](https://docs.google.com/document/d/1O9qUaF8bEp-ME2_RV7Qqpvt4SmGGP99VIgCoL3HnFvM/edit) - A proposed open database with funding support from [CoVaRRNet](https://covarrnet.ca).

   ## Requirements

 Requirements for future tools and features:

-- **Support for English and French** - initially for the data model and then other documentation.
+- **Multilanguage support** - Provisions international language support for all metadata.
 - **Open and cross platform** - Tools to support the data model will be generated using or support open software.
 The objective is to create pseudo-code that can form the basis to program code in R or Python.
 Rules as pseudo-code allow development teams to generate consistent data applications in other program platforms (i.e. MS 365 or ArcGIS).
+- **Support exisiting dictionaries** - PHES-ODM seeks to include measures and concepts from other common dictionaries.

+## Version 2

+Version 2 has three objectives.

+Development of Version 2 is in progress.
+Key additions include:
+- **Data dictionary** - Ensure the data dictionary is comprehensive, robust and extendable.
+- **Support tools** - Make it as easy as possible to use the data model with tools to transform, validate and share data.
+- **Improved documentation** - Documentation includes tutorials, how-to-guides, explaination and reference guides.

+## Version 2 dictionary

+The extended version 2 dictionary includes a structured, extendable approach to include:

+- Any biologic, chemical or property.

+- Air and surface testing, in addition to wastewater (water).

+   - variants, mutations, sequences, proteins

+- Other biologics (including antimicrobial resistance), drugs and toxins and properties.

+- Expanded ability to report methods, instruments, and quality control and assurance measures.

+- Large data – i.e data streaming of wastewater flow or temperature.

+- Comprehensive – include all measures in other wastewater dictionaries.

+  - CDC National Wastewater Surveillance System, European Nucleotide Association, Norman Score, etc.

+## Version 2 support tools

+- Excel templates.

+   - Long-versions – One measure per row with sheets for data from sites, samples, quality control

+- Map - Map your existing data to ODM.
+Map ODM to other common dictionaries.

+- Validate - checks and reports whether your data meets ODM format.

+   - Automatic
+   - Extra validation rules can be added (CSV file).
+   - Python library supported, with a schema that can be implemented in other systems.

+- Share - filter your data to felicitate sharing just the data you want to share for different groups

+   - Sharing to the individual data element.

+  - Template provided (CSV), then you customize

+### Version 2 milestons

+#### December 2021​

+- Robust relational dictionary, with entity relationship diagram and SQL logic​

+- Data sharing schema and Python application​

+- Validation schema​

+- Multi-language support​

+#### January 2022​

+- Excel data collection templates for partners​

+- Complete open database​

+- Initial documentation to support users in implementing version 2​

+#### March 2022​

+- Support tools (mappers, validators, and the conductor)​

+- Robust documentation (vignettes, tutorials, references, and how-to guides)
 ## Tools

-1. **Automatic updating tools** - scripts that can be used to automatically push the most recent updates of the data model to the necessary depending files (input, template, ERD)
+1. **Excel templates** - Record wastewater data in Excel using ODM templates.
-1. **Data mapping methods** - a collection of methods to:
+1. **Data mapping methods** - Map data from your existing format to ODM or ODM to other common dictionaries.
-   Read in data from templates into a database (SQLite supported).
-   Conversion from "long" format to "wide" format needed for data analysis/ML.
-1. **Data validation tool** - can validate a datafile in terms of formatting and context, and provides feedback of needed changes
-1. **Data linking tools** - tools that will help ensure consistan summarization of public health data into summary results relevent for the WWTP catchment area.
+2. **Data validation tool** - Validate your data to see if it conforms to the ODM dictionary.

-1. **Data cleaning methods** - rules for cleaning raw ODM data.
+3. **Data cleaning methods** - rules for cleaning raw ODM data.
-1. **Visualization tools** - basic plots to visualize relevant signals.
+4. **Visualization tools** - basic plots to visualize relevant signals.
 Simple visualization tools can be part of vignettes to show how to analyze wastewater data.
-1. **Transformation functions** - functions to create derived variables and aggreagations. i.e. moving averages, normalisation,...
+5. **Transformation functions** - functions to create derived variables and aggreagations. i.e. moving averages, normalisation,...
-1. **Open, public data examples within the repository** - Example data to build and test common tools and demonstrate ODM compliant data format.
+6. **Open, public data examples within the repository** - Example data to build and test common tools and demonstrate ODM compliant data format.